cs1302uga/cs1302-hw7.6/README.md

    * The icons for the associated images are contained in the `resources` directory provided with this exercise.
-To use these local files in your `ImageView`, you can use a relative `file:` URL, e.g., `file:resources/image.png` — this will only work if resources is in the present working directory when the app is run.
+To use these local files in your `ImageView`, you can use a relative `file:` URL, e.g., `file:resources/image.png` — this will only work if the `resources` directory is in the present working directory when the app is run.
 There is an example of this in the `init` method in the starter code.
 There, we initialize the default image from the `resources` directory.